- Generally, dogs roll on their backs when they are happy and want to receive belly rubs from their humans.

 4. Why does my dog roll on his side when I approach him?

-There’s a very good chance that your dog is trying to show that he or she is submissive to you in this situation.
-If your dog rolls over upon seeing you, he or she may be trying to acknowledge the fact that you are the person in charge of his or her pack and that he or she has no real desire to threaten your leadership.
-With this said, the dog may also just be trying to show you that he or she feels comfortable and unthreatened when you are around.
+There’s a very good chance that your dog is trying to show that he is submissive to you in this situation.
+If your dog rolls over upon seeing you, he may be trying to acknowledge the fact that you are the person in charge of his pack and that he has no real desire to threaten your leadership.
+With this said, the dog may also just be trying to show you that he feels comfortable and unthreatened when you are around.